Coping with the Holiday Season When You’re Feeling Down

 Holiday parties every weekend, traveling long distances, decorating your home.
-Christmas lists from the kids to Santa, Hanukkah presents for eight nights, extra time with extended family.
+Christmas lists from the kids to Santa, Hanukkah presents for eight nights, and extra time with extended family.
 Colder, winter weather (well, as cold as it can get in Southern California!) and endless sweet treats when we’re trying to follow a healthier eating plan.

 That’s right.
 The holiday season is here!